-To further promote research from a global perspective on unique management issues in the Chinese business context, the Steering Committee of the Shanghai MBA Case Development and Sharing Platform is launching the 2017 Global Contest for the Best China-Focused Cases.
+To further promote teaching and research from a global perspective on relevant management issues in the Chinese business context, the Steering Committee of the Shanghai MBA Case Development and Sharing Platform is launching the 2018 Global Contest for the Best China-Focused Cases.
 The contest is open to case developers both inside and outside China.

-Phase 1 (December 1, 2017–February 28, 2018): The Case Review Committee of the Shanghai MBA Case Development and Sharing Platform will organize a blind review and a group review to decide whether a submitted case can be accepted (become a qualified case) by the Shanghai MBA Case Library (log in to the Online Submission System for evaluation standards).
+Phase 1 (December 1, 2018–February 28, 2019): The Case Review Committee of the Shanghai MBA Case Development and Sharing Platform will organize an initial review, a blind review and an area-editor review to decide whether a submitted case can be accepted by the Global Platform of China Cases (ChinaCases.Org) (see Online Submission System for evaluation standards).

-3. Submitted cases should be in either Chinese or English.
+Submitted cases should be in either Chinese or English.
 Each case must be accompanied by a teaching note (in the same language as the case).
-Authors also need to provide a synopsis in Chinese or English (for submission requirements, see Online Submission System).

-(1) Once the case is accepted by the platform (qualified case), the global non-exclusive selling right of the qualified case will irrevocably be granted to CEIBS, and the case will be sold by ChinaCases.Org, which is operated by CEIBS.
-The royalty for one complete set of case will be based on the current ChinaCases.Org royalty policy.
+Once the case is accepted by ChinaCases.Org, the global non-exclusive selling right of the qualified case will irrevocably be granted to CEIBS, and the case will be sold by ChinaCases.Org, which is operated by CEIBS.

-2. For any legal documents related to any claims on the submitted case, including but not limited to copyright ownership and company authorization, electronic copies have the same legal effect as original copies with regard to this competition.
+For any legal documents related to any claims on the submitted case, including but not limited to copyright ownership and company authorization, electronic copies have the same legal effect as original copies with regard to this contest.

 Field research-based cases must be accompanied by an authorization letter issued by the case company.
 The letter must be signed by a company executive and sealed with the company’s official stamp (see Online Submission System for templates).